 If you're already on your way to becoming an Endpoint Agent pro-user this guide will still help you find what you need to know but feel free to delve straight into the How does the Endpoint Agent work article to learn about advanced topics such as system and user services, registration, config and package updates and check-in process.

-There are two types of Endpoint Agents: Endpoint Enterprise and Endpoint Pulse.
-The agent and their differences are explained in more detail in the Endpoint Enterprise vs Endpoint Pulse section below.
+There are two types of Endpoint Agents: Endpoint Agent and Endpoint Agent Pulse.
+The key difference between the two is that Endpoint Agent Pulse does not include the browser sessions feature, covered in more detail below.
 Throughout this guide, all topics discussed apply to both products unless explicitly mentioned.

 Endpoint Agents allow customers to leverage regular end-user desktops and laptops as test devices for measuring internal and external application performance.
 As an Endpoint Agents can be deployed on and off-premise to readily available machines in any location or network, performance measurements can be run from almost every possible user environment.
 Endpoint Agents can run conventional Scheduled Tests and you can capture users’ web experiences of applications using Browser Sessions.
 Whilst Browser Sessions are running the Endpoint Agents record Network Access layer performance data.
 The Network Access layer records the performance of the Endpoints physical wired or wireless connections, gateways, VPNs, proxies and DNS servers.